 Q. How do I know if hypnosis is right for me?

 That’s what the free report is all about.
 It goes into more detail, and after reading it, you’ll have a pretty good sense of whether hypnosis is worth exploring.
 If you like what you read, then call me for a free consultation.

-By the way, I don’t like SPAM, so I won’t share your email address with anyone else.
+I don’t like SPAM, so I won’t share your email address with others.
 Your privacy is important to me.